1993 International Austrian Indoor Championships

 The 1993 International Austrian Indoor Championships was a women's tennis tournament played on indoor carpet courts at the Intersport Arena in Linz, Austria that was part of Tier III of the 1993 WTA Tour.
 It was the seventh edition of the tournament and was held from 22 February through 28 February 1993.
-Second-seeded Manuela Maleeva-Fragniere won the singles title, her second at the event after 1991, and earned $27,000 first-prize money as well as 190 ranking points.
+Second-seeded Manuela Maleeva-Fragnière won the singles title, her second at the event after 1991, and earned $27,000 first-prize money as well as 190 ranking points.